kyuupichan/ieee754/docs/ieee754.rst

      :attr:`nan_payload` is 'X') in upper case.
 For hexadecimal strings output the hex indicator '0x' and hexadecimal digits in upper case.

-     This attribute does not affect :attr:`inf`, :attr:`qNaN` and :attr:`sNaN` which appear in the output string verbatim.
+     This attribute does not affect :attr:`inf`, :attr:`qnan` and :attr:`snan` which appear in the output string verbatim.

   .. attribute:: inf

      The string to output for infinities.
 The default is 'Infinity'.

-  .. attribute:: qNaN
+  .. attribute:: qnan

      The string to output for a quiet :const:`NaN`.
 The default is 'NaN'.

-  .. attribute:: sNaN
+  .. attribute:: snan

      The string to output for a signalling :const:`NaN`.
 An empty string means output it as a quiet :const:`NaN` instead, which signals an :exc:`InvalidToString` exception.